-Chi Sigma Iota is an international honor society that values academic and professional excellence in counseling.
-It promotes a strong professional identity through members (professional counselors, counselor educators, and students) who contribute to the realization of a healthy society by fostering wellness and human dignity.
-Its mission is to promote scholarship, research, professionalism, leadership and excellence in counseling, and to recognize high attainment in the pursuit of academic and clinical excellence in the profession of counseling.
-Founded at Ohio University in 1985, Chi Sigma Iota currently has over 11,000 active members in 262 chapters.
+Gamma Lambda Chi is a chapter of Chi Sigma Iota, a counseling academic and professional international honor society that values professional excellence in counseling.
+Members (professional counselors, counselor educators, and students) contribute to build a healthy society through wellness.
+Its mission is to promote scholarship, research, professionalism, leadership, and excellence in counseling.
+Founded at Ohio University in 1985, Chi Sigma Iota is one of the largest professional counseling associations.

 Lambda Pi Eta